dukesphere/samples/dukedoc/sample_api_ref.md

 : Copy of the state of a code base at the date and time it was analyzed.

 Widget <a name="widget"/>
-: Some really cool thing for your app.
+: Some really cool thing for the CodeChecker UI.

 Term 4
 : Definition of term here.